 in its essential aspect, that is, man's consciousness of the

-and death can be broken, so that the illusion of Being comfes
+and death-can be broken, so that the illusion of Being comes

 to an end.
-Schopenhauer's negation of the Will points prophetically
+Schopcnhauer's negation of the Will points prophetically

-to a problem of the future that has already come threatingly
+to a problem of the future that has already come thrcatingly

 close.
 The dream discloses a thought and a premonition